kuzzleio/koncorde/README.md

 * `id`: filter unique identifier
 * `index`: index name
-* `normalized`: an object containing the canonical form of the supplied filter
+* `filter`: a complex structure containing the canonical form of the supplied filter

 ---